What if we tell you getting your teeth extracted without insurance, won’t be a nightmare? Yes! Low-cost teeth extraction abroad can be your savior.

-However, if the situation is hopeless, then extraction is the best way forward.
+However, if the situation is hopeless, then extraction followed by replacement is the best way forward.

 5. Full Mouth Extractions

-The reason for this is that these teeth will hinder the proper full mouth restoration of the arch.
+The reason being these teeth will hinder the proper full mouth restoration of the arch.

 6. Broken Natural Tooth Crown

 If the natural tooth crown has been completely broken, the roots become open to infections.

 7. Overcrowding or Alignment Issues

 Some individuals have misaligned teeth.
-This might be their natural structure, or it might stem from an oral habit or trauma.
+This might be their natural structure, it might stem from an oral habit or trauma.

-In some cases, the space in the arch is not enough to accommodate all the teeth.
-So, one tooth on each side is strategically extracted.
+So, one back tooth on each side is strategically extracted.
 This will help all the other teeth align comfortably.